-• Permitted Discharge Streams: Updating the information and descriptions to better reflect the treatment technologies utilized for process-related wastewaters.
+- Permitted Discharge Streams: Updating the information and descriptions to better reflect the treatment technologies utilized for process-related wastewaters.
 KMe is continually improving its processes and recently replaced and upgraded the equipment used for clarification (DAF) reducing total suspended solids (TSS).
-Additionally, the site requested updates to descriptions of types of water routed to specific outfalls (discharge locations) to account for "clean" water streams such as potable water, firewater, treated water, boiler feedwater, steam condensate, and demineralized water.
+Additionally, the site requested updates to descriptions of types of water routed to specific outfalls (discharge locations) to account for "clean" water streams such as potable water, firewater, treated river water, steam condensate, and demineralized water. - Stormwater: Consolidation of stormwater outfalls to better represent the site layout and stormwater discharge from the site. - Other: Updating the list of water chemical additives used along with other miscellaneous changes to better reflect the site's operations.